xodio/xod-docs/docs/guide/wrapping-arduino-libraries/README.md

     if (!versiondata) {
       // If the module did not respond with its version,
-      // it's a connection error or something wrong with the module emitValue<output_ERR>(ctx, 1);
+      // it's a connection error or something wrong with the module raiseError(ctx); // Initialization error
       return;
     }

-    // Set the max number of retry attempts to read from a tag
+    // Set the max number of retry attempts to read from a card
-    // This prevents us from waiting forever for a tag, which is
+    // This prevents us from waiting forever for a card, which is
     // the default behavior of the PN532. nfc->setPassiveActivationRetries(1);